Saad-Ohid/saad_ohid_eportfolio.github.io/index.md

 #### Category Two: Algorithms & Data Structures
 **The Grazioso Salvare Rescue Animal System**
-A Java-based application designed to help an international rescue organization track and deploy their search-and-rescue animals.
+A Java-based application designed to help an international rescue organization track and deploy their search and rescue animals.
 * **The Enhancements:** To make the program lightning-fast, the way it stores data was completely changed.
 Inefficient lists were replaced with HashMaps, allowing the computer to find any animal's record instantly.
 Security was also tightened by adding a password check for Admin tasks.
 Lastly, custom logic was added to automatically double-check if an animal is actually trained and ready for a mission, preventing human error.
 * **Project Links:** [ View the Source Code](./Algorithms%20%26%20Data%20Structures/)
   * [Read the Detailed Technical Narrative](./Narratives/CS%20499%20Category%20Two%20Enhancement%20Two%20Narrative.docx)